PEAK-Legacy/Trellis/README.txt

 This example fails because the two rules set different values for the ``value`` attribute, causing a conflict error.
-Since the rules don't agree, the result would depend on the order in which the rules happened to run -- which again is precisely what we don't want in an event-driven program.
+Since the rules don't agree, the result would depend on the *order* in which the rules happened to run -- which again is precisely what we don't want in an event-driven program!

 So this rule is for your protection, because it makes it impossible for you to accidentally set the same thing in two different places in response to an